One Direction Stars Attend Liam Payne's Funeral In UK

-Payne's former bandmates Harry Styles, Niall Horan, Zayn Malik and Louis Tomlinson were among mourners at the private service at St Mary's Church in Amersham, Buckinghamshire, just outside London.
+Payne's former bandmates Harry Styles, Niall Horan, Zayn Malik and Louis Tomlinson were among the dozens of mourners at the private service at St Mary's Church in Amersham, Buckinghamshire, just outside London.

-The late singer's girlfriend Kate Cassidy also attended, as did his former partner, the Girls Aloud singer Cheryl Tweedy.
+Payne's tearful parents were joined by his two sisters, his girlfriend Kate Cassidy and former partner Cheryl Tweedy, with whom he has a son.

-Around a dozen fans watched on from behind a nearby cordon as guests hugged each other before walking past floral tributes into the 12th century church to pay their final respects to the singer.
+Around a dozen fans watched from behind a nearby cordon as guests hugged each other before walking past floral tributes into the 12th-century church to pay their final respects.

+"Because his death was such a public death, to have the funeral in a private way...
+I think it was very nice," said onlooker Sheila Morris, a 65-year-old from Amersham.

+"It's a beautiful church... it's a very beautiful place for a funeral," she said.

 Payne was found dead on October 16 after falling from the balcony of his third-floor room at the Casa Sur Hotel in the Argentinian capital.

-His death, aged 31, prompted a global outpouring of grief from family, former bandmates and fans with thousands gathering in cities around the world to offer condolences.
+His death, at 31, prompted a global outpouring of grief from family, former bandmates and fans, with thousands gathering in cities around the world to offer condolences.

-Payne shot to stardom as a teenager alongside Styles, Horan, Tomlinson and Malik after the band were formed on hit UK talent show "The X Factor" 14 years ago.
+Payne shot to stardom as a teenager alongside Styles, Horan, Tomlinson and Malik after their appearance on the UK talent show "The X Factor" 14 years ago.

-Payne died from "multiple traumas" and "internal and external haemorrhaging" after the fall from the hotel, a post-mortem examination found.
+He died from "multiple traumas" and "internal and external haemorrhaging" after the fall from the hotel room, a post-mortem examination found.

-Pallbearers carry the coffin of the late One Direction singer Liam Payne, into the church ahead of his funeral service in the Home Counties, to the west of London, on November 20, 2024.
-Photo by JUSTIN TALLIS / AFP

-The balcony attached to his room overlooked a rear patio that was about 14 meters (45 feet) high.
+The balcony attached to his room overlooked a rear patio that was about 14 meters high.

 Hotel staff had called emergency services twice to report a guest "overwhelmed by drugs and alcohol" who was "destroying" a hotel room.